 - (4) a permit for such use is granted by the Board of Appeals, subject to conditions including, but not limited to, restriction of hours of operation, maximum floor area, off-street parking, and maximum number of daily customer vehicle trips. - d.
 Private or public swimming pools, provided that a permit therefor be granted by the Building Inspector under the provision of the Commonwealth of Massachusetts State Building Code.
 Requirements for set back, side yard, front and rear yard clear distances shall be the same as for a building.
 Pools built for public or semi-public use (including private "clubs" or organizations) require site plan approval per Section V, A, of this bylaw and a permit from the Board of Appeals.
-In granting such a permit the Board of Appeals shall find that the use shall not be detrimental to the neighborhood. - Medical Centers and Nursing Homes, provided that a permit for such use be granted by the Board of Appeals if the Board of Appeals shall rule: (a) That there be no detriment to the neighborhood and (b) That the character of the zoning district is no significantly altered.
+In granting such a permit the Board of Appeals shall find that the use shall not be detrimental to the neighborhood. - e.
+Medical Centers provided that a permit for such use be granted by the Board of Appeals if the Board of Appeals shall rule: (a) That there be no detriment to the neighborhood and (b) That the character of the zoning district is not significantly altered. - f.
+Nursing Homes provided that: - (1) such use is on a parcel with a minimum size of 5 acres; - (2) the facility can comply with minimum setbacks of 150 feet from front yard and 50 feet from the side and rear yard property lines; - (3) if abutting a residential use, the facility must comply with a minimum 100 foot setback on any side abutting such use; - (4) the facility fully complies with sections V,A (Site Plan Special Permit), V,C(Parking Standards) and V,D (Signs and Advertising Devices) of the Zoning Bylaw in all regards including but not limited to open space, parking, coverage requirements, signage and all requirements of those sections; - (5) A special permit from the Board of Appeals is granted for such use if the Board of Appeals shall rule: (a) that there be no detriment to the neighborhood, (b) that the character of the zoning district is not significantly altered and (c) all the special permit guidelines and conditions in section VI,C,3 of the Zoning Bylaw have been met; and - (6) Wastewater disposal shall only be by means of an on-site subsurface system complying with the requirements of Title 5, 310 CMR 15.000.

-f.
+g.
 Prohibited Uses.